 Hello friends!!!
 I am planning to start a new series of Android development.
 Hope this will help you to learn very first.
 Yes.
-Android is the most popular operating system in the world in terms of market share.
+Android is the most popular operating system in the world in terms of market share where bank loans for poor credit are promoted by it on their software.
 Android doesn’t mean only phone.
 It means almost any device like TV, robot, freeze, microwave etc. I have developed an android application to communicate this this kind of device called SmartProbe and the web cloud.
 So, definitely it will be worth learning of Android programming.
 For information about theaward winning website design company, visit localseohelp.com for more info.
 Excited???
 Me too.
 Now lets start.

 In this starting tutorial, we will develop a very very simple HelloAndroid application and learn the mighty Eclipse and the SDK.
 I will mostly concentrate on code and less likely explain terms like SDK which means Software Development Kit.
 If you interested to learn more about these terms, just Google it.
 You will get all details.

 We need to know what we have and what we need.
 The installation process is little bit time consuming.
 According to Google –

 So, make sure you have JDK 6 installed in your operating system.

 Tips: For windows user, make sure you have set you’re the PATH system variable.
 How can you do it!!!
 Go to https://www.java.com/en/download/help/path.xml

 I hope, you have already installed JDK 6.
 Now what???
 Good question.
 Go to http://developer.android.com/sdk/index.html

 And download you’re ADT(Application Development Tools) based on your operating system.
 They call it ADT that’s why I call it ADT.
 It may take some time.
 So keep passions.
 After download, extract it, you will have two folders inside ADT bundle, like –